 - Consult a doctor if any of the medical reasons ring true.

 - Adopt a healthier diet as overly processed or spiced foods can also irritate your stomach lining.

-- Test your water supply annually to check for any contamination.
+- Test your water supply using test kits annually to check for any contamination.

 - Check your water pipes and make sure they are well-maintained without any leakage.